Design the Future of Global Governance

 This virtual team and project-based experience will help you develop the right mindset and skills needed to imagine the future of global governance.
 Based at the heart of international Geneva, and drawing on a large community of innovation experts, our ambition is to create leaders and teams who imagine and build the future of global governance with foresight across multiple innovation horizons.

 Foresight is about futuring and trend finding.
 It is also about having a view of the future: a vision of knowing what the future could hold and why.
 An increasing number of international organizations develop innovative bottom-up practices to find disruptive solutions to global issues such as international migration, humanitarian aid, and global health.
 They apply foresight to identify weak signals and capitalize on the opportunities they portend, as well as prepare contingency plans for adverse scenarios.
 They do so with digital technologies and the participation of a number of stakeholders with different views and perspectives.

-- -Tech companies and multi-stakeholder negotiations (Microsoft)
+- Large tech companies (Microsoft)

 This summer school is tailored towards undergraduate, graduate and PhD students from all around the world who want to learn more from - and network with - foresight, innovation and digital technology experts in international Geneva.